FHA 203k Home Renovation Loans Explained

 You must be an owner-occupant of the property (investment properties are not eligible)

-*You’ll also need to pay monthly mortgage insurance if your down payment is less than 20% of the purchase price.
+**You’ll also need to pay monthly mortgage insurance if your down payment is less than 20% of the purchase price.
 Also, mortgage rates are somewhat higher for FHA 203k loans.
-Expect to receive a rate of about 0.75 percent to 1 percent higher than for a standard FHA loan.
+Expect to receive a rate of about 0.75-1% higher than for a standard FHA loan.

 You’ll also need to meet the following “rehab” requirements: